MWRA online - home

 List of MWRA member communities

-MWRA’s Local Water System Assistance Program (LWSAP) provides $210 million in interest-free loans to member water communities to perform water system improvement projects.
-Community loans will be repaid to MWRA over a 10-year period.
-Loan funds are approved for distribution from fiscal year 2011 through fiscal year 2020.
+MWRA’s Local Water System Assistance Program (LWSAP) provides a total of $725 million in interest-free loans to member water communities to perform water system improvement projects.
+Community loans are repaid to MWRA over a 10-year period.
+The program's goal is to improve local water system pipeline conditions to help maintain high water quality from MWRA's treatment plant through local pipelines to customers' taps.
+There have been three Phases of MWRA Community Water Loans:

-The $210 million LWSAP budget is allocated among 45 member water communities (42 metro-Boston/metro-west water communities and three Chicopee Valley Aqueduct water communities).
-Please see the link to the table “LWSAP Allocation and Funding Utilization by Community” which is updated periodically.
+The LWSAP budget is allocated among 47 member water communities (44 metro-Boston/metro-west water communities and three Chicopee Valley Aqueduct water communities).
+Please see the links to the tables “LWSAP Allocation and Funding Utilization by Community” which are updated periodically.
 For communities that are partially served by MWRA, their allocation is prorated based on the percent use of MWRA water.
-Distribution of Program funds is spread over a 10-year period FY11 through FY20.
+Distribution of Program funds is spread over a multi-year period as noted above.
 Each community’s annual allocation is restricted to the larger of (1) 10 percent of their total allocation or (2) $500,000.
 If not utilized in a given year, annual allocations roll-over and accumulate up to the community’s total allocation.
-The annual allocation restrictions are intended to limit MWRA loan distributions to about $21 million per year.
+The annual allocation restrictions are intended to limit MWRA loan distributions.
+The Phase 2 LWSAP Loan funds will sunset at the end of FY25.

 Local projects that rehabilitate water distribution systems, improve water quality, and/or enhance system efficiency are eligible for MWRA financial assistance.
 All project costs incurred on or after January 1, 2010 will be considered for eligibility in an application under the LWSAP.
 Communities may utilize 100 percent of their LWSAP funding allocation on water quality based projects, as listed below: